OVVO-Financial/Finance/SD_cluster.md

 <img src="Images/SD_clusters_Dow.png" style="border: none; outline: none; margin: 0; padding: 0; display: block;"/>

 The HRP method retains its original weighting scheme using a recursive bisection algorithm that leverages the covariance matrix, while our method in this example uses a naive equal weight both between and within the `NNS.SD` clusters.
+We leave other, more motivated objective functions as an exercise for the reader...

 ```r
 ###############################################################################